nf-core/rnaseq/README.md

 ### Credits

 These scripts were originally written for use at the [National Genomics Infrastructure](https://ngisweden.scilifelab.se), part of [SciLifeLab](http://www.scilifelab.se/) in Stockholm, Sweden, by Phil Ewels ([@ewels](https://github.com/ewels)) and Rickard Hammarén ([@Hammarn](https://github.com/Hammarn)).
-The pipeline has been re-implemented in Nextflow DSL2 by Harshil Patel ([@drpatelh](https://github.com/drpatelh)) from [The Bioinformatics & Biostatistics Group](https://www.crick.ac.uk/research/science-technology-platforms/bioinformatics-and-biostatistics/) at [The Francis Crick Institute](https://www.crick.ac.uk/), London.
+The pipeline was re-written in Nextflow DSL2 by Harshil Patel ([@drpatelh](https://github.com/drpatelh)) from [The Bioinformatics & Biostatistics Group](https://www.crick.ac.uk/research/science-technology-platforms/bioinformatics-and-biostatistics/) at [The Francis Crick Institute](https://www.crick.ac.uk/), London.

 Many thanks to other who have helped out along the way too, including (but not limited to):
 [@Galithil](https://github.com/Galithil),